Skip to content

 • [ ] Differences identified

-• [ ] Understand when to use extended thinking
+• [ ] Understand when thinking adds value vs overhead

 Task 4: Apply Insights (5 min)